 Mike’s journey has been both trying and thrilling.
 However, his thousand miles are far from over.
 Thanks to his leadership, Board of Directors, corporate partners, talented blind and visually impaired IT and tech pros, family, friends and volunteers, the current phase of Mike’s journey – the Blind Institute of Technology — is materializing right before his mind’s eye.

-Join us at 4Front to meet Mike in person.
+Join us at 4Front to meet Mike.

 Ryan Holdaway is an educator passionate about helping people unlock their potential, regardless of circumstance.
 When he isn’t helping students build real life software applications or prepare for job interviews, he’s playing golf, watching baseball, or taking his three little daughters to Disneyland.

-Join us at 4Front to meet Ryan in person.
+Join us at 4Front to meet Ryan.

 Aditi U. Joshi MD, MSc is Medical Director of , Thomas Jefferson University Hospital’s on-demand telemedicine program and an Assistant Professor in the Department of Emergency Medicine.
 Her position is multi-faceted in telehealth and tele-intake: working in operations, quality assurance, provider training, resident and medical education and implementing new programs and use cases for telehealth.
 She is also co-director of the at Sidney Kimmel Medical College, teaching medical students how digital health technologies will influence their careers.
 She runs a Telehealth fellowship for physicians.
 Nationally, she is the chair elect for the telehealth working group and on the consensus committee for ’s consensus conference.
 Prior to Jefferson, she worked at a telemedicine startup, learning barriers in uptake, marketing and business development.
 She is considered an expert in acute care telehealth and regularly speaks on the topics of how digital technologies will impact the future of healthcare and the workforce.
 She completed her residency at and has a Masters in International Health Policy from the London School of Economics.

-Join us at 4Front to meet Aditi in person.
+Join us at 4Front to meet Aditi.

 Julie Kearney is Global Head of Communications Regulation and Policy for Loon, where she leads the company’s U.S. and international regulatory initiatives.
 Loon is working to bring internet access to unserved and underserved communities around the world via a network of balloons traveling on the edge of space.
 Loon is a subsidiary of Alphabet.